markqvist/Reticulum/docs/source/understanding.rst

 * The announcers public key
 * Application specific data, in this case the users nickname and availability status
 * A random blob, making each new announce unique
-* A signature of the above information, verifying authenticity
+* An Ed25519 signature of the above information, verifying authenticity

 With this information, any Reticulum node that receives it will be able to reconstruct an outgoing destination to securely communicate with that destination.
 You might have noticed that there is one